 I take a camera wherever I go.

-I started shooting in 1983 when my parents gave me a Minolta XG-M along with some of my grandfather's old Minolta lenses for my birthday.
+I started shooting in 1983 when my parents gave me a Minolta XG-M along with some of my grandfather's Minolta MC lenses for my birthday.
 I took it with me to every concert I went to (which was often!) and quickly caught the eye of Relix Magazine as well as John Cipollina's manager.
 I was soon on my way to free shows, the photographers' pit, meeting some of my musical idols and even a (tiny) little bit of cash!